Wilbur Olin Atwater: Nutrition research and innovation

-Through the calorimetry studies, greater awareness was brought to the food calorie as a unit of measure both for consumption and metabolism.
+Through his calorimetry studies, greater awareness was brought to the food calorie as a unit of measure both for consumption and metabolism.
 Atwater reported on the weight of the calorie as a means to measure the efficiency of a diet and that different types of food produced different amounts of energy.
 Through his research, he was able to demonstrate that calories from different sources might affect the body differently and in turn, published tables that compared calories in various foods.

 Atwater also studied the effect of alcohol on the body.
-His findings showed humans generated heat from alcohol just as they generated heat from a carbohydrate.
+His findings showed that humans generated heat from alcohol just as they would from carbohydrates.
 At a time when the Scientific Temperance Federation and the Woman's Christian Temperance Union doubted the nutritional value of alcohol, Atwater proved alcohol could be oxidized in the body and used to some extent as fuel.
-Information gained from Atwater’s experiments was used by the liquor trade in the promotion of alcohol. "[Atwater] was very prominent in the temperance movement, and every year he would lecture the students about temperance and tried to promote [abstention from alcohol]," ...
-"Being a good scientist, he reported the data and was very upset that alcohol companies used his research" to advertise their products.
+Information gained from Atwater's experiments was used by the liquor trade in the promotion of alcohol, which upset him greatly.
+Being described as "very prominent in the temperance movement", Atwater would lecture students on temperance and encouraged abstinence from alcohol.

 Death and legacy

 In 1904, Atwater suffered a stroke and remained unable to work until his death in 1907.
-He is interred at Indian Hill Cemetery in Middletown, Connecticut.